 - Yeast — 7 grams/about 1 tablespoon: 1.4–14 milligrams

 - Cheese (try organic goat cheese) — 1 ounce: 0.4–2 milligrams

 - Cauliflower — 1 cup: 0.2–2 milligrams

 - Whole Grain Bread (try Ezekiel bread) — 1 slice: 0.2–6 milligrams

-To get more biotin benefits from your diet naturally, try some of these recipe ideas that use foods rich in B vitamins:
+To get more biotin benefits from your diet naturally, try some of these recipe ideas that include the top biotin foods mentioned above: